After 12 years of little darlings and plenty of missteps, here are a few lessons learned:

 Sra.
 Chase: Stick around after class, I want to chat with you.
 Little Stinker: Why am I in trouble?
 Why am I always in trouble?
 Sra.
 Chase: You’re not in trouble.
 I wanted to talk to you before you get into trouble.

-5. In real estate they say location, location, location are the 3 most important things.
+6. In real estate they say location, location, location are the 3 most important things.
 In the classroom I say relationships, relationships, relationships are the most important.
-I have a secret goal to make everyone one of my little darlings think they’re my favorite student.
-It’s a pretty effective strategy…until I get overwhelmed by letter of recommendation requests for scholarships and college applications.
-Totally worth it.
-I read a quote (I think in Teaching with Love in Logic, incredible read!) that went something like this: If a kid likes himself, he will work regardless of if he likes his teacher.
+I read a quote (I think in Teaching with Love & Logic, incredible read, one that I go back to every year!) that went something like this: If a kid likes himself, he will work regardless of if he likes his teacher.
 If a kid doesn’t like himself, he will work only if he likes his teacher”.
 I want my little darlings to like me…it makes my job so much easier.
 And they like me because I like them.
 Get to know your precious little ones in your care.

 1. I have to pray.
 A lot.
 When I pray for the ones that are hard to like, something changes inside me and I start liking them more.
 I know one thing for sure, this job is too hard to do without the Lord.